wghglory/gitbook/Interview/amazon/leadership_principles.md

 #### Hire and Develop the Best

-> no hire experience, but in Tahoe, I ES2015, naming convention, coding style to coach others
+> no hire experience, but in Tahoe, I introduced ES2015, naming convention, coding style
 > help new employees (Vishal) with angular

 Leaders raise the performance bar with every hire and promotion.
 They recognize exceptional talent, and willingly move them throughout the organization.
 Leaders develop leaders and take seriously their role in coaching others.
 We work on behalf of our people to invent mechanisms for development like Career Choice.